Customers now have higher expectations than ever before regarding customer service.

 In a fast-paced society where customers expect you to solve their problems in seconds and social media allows around-the-clock communication, sub-par customer service is no longer acceptable.

 Customer service also plays a considerable role when consumers make purchase decisions.
-One study reveals that 86% of buyers will pay extra if that means they can depend upon exemplary customer service and experience.
+According to Superoffice, 86% of buyers will pay extra if that means they can depend upon exemplary customer service and experience.

 Therefore, if we know that customers will accept and pay a higher price for the right level of service, what are you waiting for?